PapitomasterDeveloper/html-handbook/3-HTML-Basics.md

 It's up to the browser to determine how things look, with the directives defined by who builds the page, with the CSS language.

-Now, those 2 examples I made are HTML snippets taken outside of a page context.
+Now, those two examples I made are HTML snippets taken outside of a page context.

 ### An HTML page structure